fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 Oh, they don't need to "pour" into the country, as if they were so much gravy.
 They can walk, drive, or ride in airplanes!

-I recommend starting with three million permanent visas per year, plus another million temporary visas (beyond what the Federal government currently allows).
+But in all seriousness, I recommend starting with three million permanent visas per year, plus another million temporary visas (beyond what the Federal government currently allows).
 These one million visas would come mainly in the H visa categories.

 Once enough time has passed to prove that restrictionists' claims of imminent total destruction are baseless, I'd continue raising those caps each year, until it becomes typical for most of them to not be reached within a year.

-Restrictionists (like the "populationists" who they are closely connected to) get alot of mileage from asking for an "actual number" for a cap.
-[Cite a populationist example].
+Restrictionists (like the "populationists" who they are closely connected to) get alot of mileage from asking for an "actual number" for a cap[^hartman].
 Populationists ask about what cap you would propose for the nation's total population, or for the number of births allowed.
 It's a great catch-22, because if the responder proposes a partic0ular number, they can be portrayed as agreeing with restriction in principle, but if the responder refuses to give a cap, they can be accused of laughably thinking an infinite amount of 'X' is possible.